DaddyJCub/home-hub/PRD.md

 # Planning Guide

-A collaborative household management application that helps households coordinate chores, shopping, meal planning, and recipes in one unified space with real user accounts and multi-household support.
+A collaborative household management application that helps households coordinate chores, shopping, meal planning, and recipes in one unified space with real user accounts.
+Current release operates in **Single Household / Personal Mode**; multi-household support remains forward-compatible for future expansion.

 **Experience Qualities**:
-1. **Secure & Personal** - Each user has their own account and can belong to multiple households with role-based permissions.
+1. **Secure & Personal** - Each user has their own account and is automatically placed into one default household (role-based permissions kept for forward compatibility).
 2. **Collaborative** - Household members can work together with real-time visibility into contributions and shared data.
 3. **Organized** - Information is logically grouped by household, reducing mental overhead of coordination.
 4. **Practical** - Quick access to daily needs like shopping lists and upcoming meals without unnecessary complexity.
 5. **Reliable** - Data persists across sessions with proper state synchronization between components.

-**Complexity Level**: Complex Application (advanced functionality with multiple views and user management) This is a multi-feature application with user authentication, household management, role-based access control, and distinct but related sections (chores, shopping, meals, recipes, calendar) that are scoped to households.
-The state management includes user sessions, household switching, permission-based feature access, and synchronized localStorage persistence.
+**Complexity Level**: Complex Application (advanced functionality with multiple views and user management) This is a multi-feature application with user authentication, role-based access control (kept for forward compatibility), and distinct but related sections (chores, shopping, meals, recipes, calendar) scoped to the user’s default household.
+State management includes user sessions, household scoping, and synchronized localStorage persistence.
+Household switching UI is hidden in this release.

 ## Essential Features